alexis24lopez/Labview/README.md

 # The programs are compiled using LabVIEW 2016.
 Use LabVIEW 2016 or newer.
 # The main file are in the format AL[number] [B or P].vi
 # For example the main file for the LabVIEW program will be AL1P.vi

+# Folders that starts with E are smaller submodules for bigger projects which are
+# folders that starts with A.